Comparisons11 min read

 Try Mailchimp

-Mailchimp started as a simple email newsletter tool back in 2001 and has transformed into a full marketing platform.
-In 2026, it offers email campaigns, social media scheduling, landing pages, websites, a basic CRM, postcards, and even AI-powered content generation.
-After its acquisition by Intuit in 2021, Mailchimp has leaned heavily into small business and e-commerce integrations, especially with platforms like Shopify (which finally reconnected its integration) and WooCommerce.
+Mailchimp started back in 2001 as just another email newsletter tool and morphed into a full marketing platform.
+By 2026, it covers email campaigns, social media scheduling, landing pages, websites, a basic CRM, postcards, and AI-powered content generation.
+After Intuit acquired it in 2021, Mailchimp has leaned heavily into small business and e-commerce integrations — particularly with Shopify (which finally reconnected its integration) and WooCommerce.

 Key Features